sysco-middleware/sysco-middleware.github.io/_posts/2019-04-07-How-To-Document-Business-Requirements.md

 There is no doubt that creating, maintaining and handover of requirements documentation is a very comprehensive and time-consuming task involving different parties.

-However, properly written requirement documents:
+However, properly written requirements documents:
 1. Bring the overall formality to the requirements
 2. Claim the agreement between the stakeholders
 3. Can be used for success metrics and they help with documentation traceability